fjarilspartiet-se/fjarilspartiet/docs/english/STR/STR-100-foundation/STR-102-basis-in-p(∞)=1.md

 The article p(∞)=1 [https://bjornkennethholmstrom.wordpress.com/2024/10/20/what-if-the-probability-of-infinity-equals-one/] presents some fascinating philosophical perspectives that could inform a balanced political approach focused on transition!
-Here is a synthesis of how these ideas could complement the political framework of Unity Forward:
+Here is a synthesis of how these ideas could complement the political framework of Fjärilspartiet:

 **Core Integration Points:**